oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-explorer-gui/log-explorer-gui.md

-## Task 5: Ingesting logs using Management Agent
+## (Reading Excercise) Task 5: Ingesting logs using Management Agent

+**No action is needed from the user as this is only reading excercise.**

   This task will walk you through the steps for setting up Log collection with Management Agent.
 As part of this workshop the following tasks have already been done.